ckchng/ROSIA/README.md

 2) dist_thres - (in degrees) parameters to decide which stars are too close to be considered as separate stars.
 3) k - the number of closest distances to constraint each star, k = 2 is the triplet constraint as proposed in the paper.

 Format of the pre-processed catalog.
-1 2 3     4         5       6    7 \n
-x y z magnitude HIP index  CD1  CD2
+x y z Magnitude HIP index  CD1  CD2

 x,y,z - the star vectors in the inertia's coordinates CD1 - closest angular distance